 With social media, the game is to connect with loyal fans, who can in turn do some of your marketing for you.
 Keep your business’s social profiles up to date and active.
 Nothing says you don’t care more than a Twitter account that was last updated in 2018!

 I’ve left SEO (Search Engine Optimization) to the end for a reason.
 It’s a long-term play, and so you won’t see results overnight.
-Plus, you might operate in a market with a few large competitors that have a sizeable SEO budget and team.
+Plus, you might operate in a market with a few large competitors that have a sizeable SEO budget and marketing team.

 If you don’t have time to develop and implement a robust SEO strategy, focus on these three things.